antitree/keyctl-unmask/README.md

-# Keyctl-demask
+# Keyctl-unmask

-This tool aims to unmask keychains and keys used by the Linux kernel from within a container.
+This tool goes Florida on container keyring masks.
+It is a tool to demonstrate the ineffectivity that containers have on isolating Linux Kernel keyrings.

+See also [antitree/keyctl-unmask](https://hub.docker.com/repository/docker/antitree/keyctl-unmask) on Dockerhub

 ## Background